Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 ##### 6. Optional: Update VS Code tasks and launch configuration files

-If you have followed the steps in the [appendix](../../aca/20-appendix/01-run-debug-dapr-app-vscode.md) so far in order to be able to run the two services together (frontend and backend api) and debug them in VS Code, we need to update the files `tasks.json` and `launch.json` to include the new service we have added.
+If you have followed the steps in the [appendix](../../aca/20-appendix/01-run-debug-dapr-app-vscode.md) so far in order to be able to run the three services together (frontend, backend api, and backend processor) and debug them in VS Code, we need to update the files `tasks.json` and `launch.json` to include the new service we have added.
 You can use this file to update [tasks.json](https://github.com/Azure/aca-dotnet-workshop/blob/3dafcc7b291590177f7ce3a8a629079076149863/.vscode/tasks.json) and this file to update [launch.json](https://github.com/Azure/aca-dotnet-workshop/blob/3dafcc7b291590177f7ce3a8a629079076149863/.vscode/launch.json) files.

 ### Use the Dapr .NET Client SDK to publish messages